The Dreyfus Prize in the Chemical Sciences

 Robert Langer Wins 2019 Dreyfus Prize, Conferred in Chemistry in Support of Human Health

 The Camille and Henry Dreyfus Foundation has announced that Robert Langer, Institute Professor at Massachusetts Institute of Technology, has won the 2019 Dreyfus Prize in the Chemical Sciences.
 The biennial Prize, which includes a $250,000 award, is conferred this year in Chemistry in Support of Human Health.
-The award ceremony, which will feature a lecture by Langer, will be held on Thursday, September 26, at MIT, in Room 26-100.
-A live stream of the ceremony will be available at https://cheme.mit.edu/dreyfus-prize-webcast/
+The award ceremony was held on September 26 at MIT and featured a lecture by Langer (video below).

 Langer is honored for discoveries and inventions of materials for drug delivery systems and tissue engineering that have had a transformative impact on human health through the chemical sciences.
 He has been cited as one of history’s most prolific inventors in medicine and biochemistry.
 The drug delivery technologies that he invented have been lauded as the cornerstone of that industry, positively impacting hundreds of millions of people worldwide.
 The impact and influence of his work is vast, and his papers have been cited in scientific publications more than any other engineer in history.